monsieurbiz/SyliusRichEditorPlugin/README.md

 This way you will be able to use our plugin right away without risking any data lost!

+To make it clear: to have rich editor for original admin fields, like _Product description_, _Taxon desription_ etc. you have to update each form type by an extension as the example shows above.

 ### Call twig render

 To display the content of the rich editor field you must call the twig filter: